Slow canter? Really? Swap the words slow canter for unhurried canter and we understand each other.

 - Accept only a few strides of the slower tempo if your horse offers them and build gradually to longer periods.

 A horse may run from a tight, unyielding hand.
 Even if your horse learns to accept unforgiving hands, you are teaching him a bad habit.
-You have nowhere to go, if you have ‘pulled’ your horse together and he is not carrying himself, you will be restricting the horse’s motion, his back will be hollow and his neck short and with a short neck comes a short stride.
+You have nowhere to go, if you have ‘pulled’ your horse together and he is not carrying himself, you will be restricting his motion.
+His back will be hollow and his neck short and with a short neck comes a short stride.
 This is a horse that rushes.
 Like not having the ability to half-halt and balance a horse that has no energy in its paces, how can you ‘check’ a horse that is already heavy in the hand.

 I can’t really do an article on slowing anything without tipping a mention to the half-halt.
 The half-halt is the balancing aid and should be used before you ask your horse to do anything.
 It is a very important influence in making your horse obedient, balanced and up in his way of going.
 I have already stated that the horse must be supple and swinging through his back.
 The half-halt will check that swing momentarily and thus slow the tempo.
 Once you have mastered the half-halt, you will have all you need to slow the canter.